throwaway-for-loveholidays/loveholidays/README.md

 This project demonstrates a Learning to Rank (LTR) machine learning pipeline using a structured approach.

-The demo showcases the complete workflow from data ingestion to model deployment, organized in a modular fashion that would typically be used in production environments.
+The demo showcases the complete workflow from data ingestion to model deployment, organised in a modular fashion that would typically be used in production environments.

 The project is designed to illustrate best practices for ML pipeline development, including:
 - Modular code organisation with separate stages for data processing, model training, and deployment